roberts/laravel-singledb-tenancy/README.md

 ### 2. Making Models Tenant-Aware

-Add the `HasTenant` trait to your models:
+Add the `HasTenant` trait to automatically scope models by tenant:

 ```php
 use Roberts\LaravelSingledbTenancy\Traits\HasTenant;